UNC-Libraries/aspace-accession-identifiers/README.md

 In the Create/Edit Accession forms, staff can select a first identifier component from this dropdown list.

 ### Second component:
-The second component will be pre-filled as:
+The second component will be auto-generated on record creation as:

   YYYYMMDD.N